-With over 25 other acts to be announced soon our annual ‘Party in the Park’ is planned to be bigger and better than ever in 2016.
-Read more...
+Over 25 other acts are being finalised over the coming months, but our annual ‘Party in the Park’ is planned to be more exciting than ever in 2017.

-Camping is available on the festival site, Arlebury Park, which is set in beautiful countryside overlooking the south downs.
-Access to the campsite is available from 4pm on Friday 10th June (Friday camping is FREE for tents and only valid if you buy a camping ticket for Saturday night as well).
+Weekend camping is available on the festival site, Arlebury Park, which is set in beautiful countryside overlooking the south downs.
+Access to the campsite is available from 6pm on Friday 9th June 2017.
 The campsite closes at noon on Sunday afternoon, PLUS hot breakfasts will be available on the festival site on Sunday morning.
-There is plenty of FREE parking in our main car park.
+There is plenty of parking in our main car park.
 This year we also have a motorhome and camper van site available just 600m away from the festival site (but there are limited spaces, so book early!).

 We are pleased to announce additional FREE shuttle bus services now from both WINCHESTER and ALTON train stations dropping off only a minutes walk away from the festival site.
 We are delighted to add this environmental friendly service to the festival, and extend the ethos of a ‘walk to’ festival from the local area.
 With trains running late into Saturday night, this FREE service really opens up the festival to a much wider audience.